zhan4429/cs116_ctf/team22_report.md

 ## Executive Summary

-- This Capture the Flag challenged our ability to find a variety of vulnerabilities on a target site by "thinking like an attacker".
+- Capture the Flag challenged our ability to find flags on a target site by "thinking like an attacker", with the goal of identifying and exploiting known vulnerabilities.
 Out of 15 flags, we successfully "captured" 11 of them and recorded our process of how we acquired (and in some cases stumbled!) upon the flags.
-     - We worked together to decipher clues and tackle some of struggles we encountered (and indeed many struggles there were...)
-     - Out of the available flags, we were unable to capture any worth 400 points... which to say the least frustrated us to no end.
+     - Out of the available flags, we were unable to capture any worth 400 points.
           - Unsolved Flags: 4, 9, 13, 14
-- There were several tools we used that were extremely valuable - we would have encountered many more difficulties without them pointing us in the right direction...
+- Several tools we used were extremely valuable and uncovered hidden files/repositories containing flags.
-- If given the opportunity to do another CTF, all of us would want to see/work through more examples!
-Like being thrown into the deep end of a pool to learn how to swim... there's no better way to learn than from hands-on experience.
+- We all gained hands-on experience and learned new skills that will prove valuable for us in the future.

 ## Two VERY useful tools used in vulnerability scan